okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/quickstart/try-api/index.md

 #### Create a user by SDK

 Instead of making REST API calls directly, you can use one of the Okta SDKs provided for specific languages and frameworks.
+See [Languages & SDKs](/docs/) for information on getting started with them.

 <StackSelector snippet="try-api" />